The King, Rafael Nadal: Reactions to Spaniard's 14th French Open title

 The Spaniard wrapped up the opener in 49 minutes against his 23-year-old opponent who has trained at his academy in Manacor since 2018.

-World number eight Ruud, the in-form player on clay since the start of 2020 with 66 wins on the surface, was under siege again in the second set, having to fight off three break points in the opening game.
+World No 8 Ruud, the in-form player on clay since the start of 2020 with 66 wins on the surface, was under siege again in the second set, having to fight off three break points in the opening game.

 There was a sudden glimmer of hope when he broke for 3-1 with Nadal again coughing up a double fault.
 However, Nadal roared back with a double break for 4-3.